Meet Lucia Fernandes

 How I Came to This Work

-My path into feline behavior didn’t begin with a single certification, it began with living alongside cats whose needs were often misunderstood.
+My path into feline behavior did not begin with a single certification.
+It began with living alongside cats whose needs were often misunderstood.

-Over the years, I’ve shared my life with rescue cats, former strays, and cats who struggled silently with stress, fear, and sensory overload.
+Over the years, I have shared my life with rescue cats, former strays, and cats who struggled silently with stress, fear, and sensory overload.
 Some sought constant closeness.
 Others kept their distance.
-Many appeared “fine” on the surface, while quietly coping with environments that didn’t feel predictable or emotionally safe.
+Many appeared fine on the surface while quietly coping with environments that did not feel predictable or emotionally safe.

 My Professional Approach

-I am a certified Feline Behavior and Environmental Enrichment Specialist, with additional training in feline nutrition, stress management, and sensory-based regulation.
+I am a certified Feline Behavior and Environmental Enrichment Specialist (CoE, Oplex Certified), with additional training in feline nutrition, stress management, and sensory-based regulation.

 What I Help With